renuo/redmine_3cx/README.md

 To access the contacts API in the Redmine CRM plugin, the current user must have the `:use_api` permission.
 This permission can be found under the Project permissions.
 It is important to note that the user account must have the `use_api` permission for the project that the contacts are part of, otherwise the project contacts will be skipped.

+When multiple contacts share the same phone number, the API will prioritize individual contacts over company contacts in the results.
+This means that if both a person and a company have the same phone number, the person's contact details will appear first in the response.

 ## Production Environment

 ### Preconditions